NicholasLYang/uptointerpretation/content/posts/avoid-provinciality.md

 development](https://blog.codinghorror.com/the-magpie-developer/) and
 [expert
 beginners](https://daedtech.com/how-developers-stop-learning-rise-of-the-expert-beginner/).
 The
-codebase was an absolute mess; the culture was to ship as fast as possible; the programming team was utterly beholden to the product managers and the marketing team.
+codebase was an absolute mess; the culture was to throw code against the wall and hope it stuck; the programming team was utterly beholden to the product managers and the marketing team.
 It was a mess.

 The worst part about being in such a company is that the experience becomes normalized.
 You just see software development as this